RWeick/SNES-Bung-Game-Doctor-SF7/README.md

 # Bung-Game-Doctor-SF7
 The Kicad files and rom for the Bung Game Doctor SF7

+This board is on order right now.
+I will update when I have confirmed no issues with the production files.

 Mainboard PCB Thickness: 1.6 mm
 RAM PCB Thicknesses: 1.2 mm
 SNES Attachment PCB Thickness: 1.2 mm